Contents On This Page

 1. Place some little quantity of Olive oil on your nails and skin surrounding your cuticle.

-2. Then work your hand through using any of your fingers, be gentle while doing this.
+2. Then walk your hand through using any of your fingers, be gentle while doing this.

 Step On How To Moisturize Fingernails With Shea Butter